pinfactory/pinfactory/doc/admin.md

 `sudo certbot --apache`

-TODO: Add the certbot renew to the weekly cron.

 GitHub webhook
 --------------

 The market has a webhook at the path `/webhook`.
-This is where GitHub POSTs to in order to inform us about new issues, and changes to issues.
+This is where GitHub POSTs, to inform us about new issues, and changes to issues.

-To configure it on the GitHub side, go to
+To configure it on the GitHub side, go to "Settings" and select "Webhooks."

-"Webhooks" under "Project settings" and select "Issues".
+Payload URL should be `https://market.pinfactory.org/webhook`

+Content type should be `application/json`

+Fill in the secret for your project.

+Under **Which events would you like to trigger this webhook?** select "Issues."

+Make sure "Active" is checked.

 Log in with GitHub